 - a) The final exam is scheduled during the college's final exam period.
-Students must be available to write the exam during this period. - b) Every effort will be made to ensure equivalence amongst the various sections of the course. - c) The student will receive the better of the two options automatically. - d) If an in-class unit test is missed with valid reason(s) and cannot be re-scheduled, the missing mark will be transferred to the final exam (Option 1 becomes final exam 40%, remaining unit tests 20%).
+Students must be available to write the exam during this period. - b) To pass the laboratory portion of the course, a minimum of 60% of the total laboratory grade must be obtained.
+Failing this, a laboratory grade of zero will be given and a maximum grade of 55 will be allowed for the course. - c) The student will receive the better of the two options automatically.
+It should be emphasized, however, that it is unusual for a student to do better on the final examination than on term work. - d) If an in-class unit test is missed with valid reason(s) and cannot be re-scheduled, the missing mark will be transferred to the final exam (Option 1 becomes final exam 40%, remaining unit tests 20%).
 Failure to write two or more tests with a valid reason automatically defers the student's evaluation to Option 2. - e) Late assignments are automatically assessed a 10% penalty to the assigned grade.
-For every subsequent 24-hour period the assignment is late, an additional 10% penalty is applied.
-Once the students' grades for an assignment have been released, or the assignments somehow returned, unsubmitted assignments will receive an automatic grade of zero. - f) The final exam and the three unit tests constitute the final evaluation. - g) The tests and exams will be offered online.
-No need to come to JAC for them.
+For every subsequent 24 hour period the assignment is late, an additional 10% penalty is applied.
+When graded assignments have been handed back to the class, unsubmitted assignments will receive an automatic grade of zero.